Stress at work

 With help, they can learn through experience or training to recognize what causes stress and how best to manage it.
 But many strategies do exist to help all of us deal with stress and understand how we react to it, so we can learn to cope with the modern world.

-Support your clients and explore the potential negative impact stress could have on their performance, by checking out our ebook in the online shop:
+Support your clients and explore the potential negative impact stress could have on their performance, by checking out our exclusive ebook and workshop kit in the online shop:

 - Coaching stress management – Learn about stress and how it impacts on performance with this step by step guide for coaching Stress Management.
 It also includes our ideas for how you can manage your own stress levels as a coach.